ErikNij/EddyCurrentSolver/README.md

 `Y:0.077`
 `Z:0.0675`

-You will also need to move it in the positive z direction y 0.0225.
+You will also need to move it in the positive z direction by `0.0225`

 To do the inverse, you will need the boolean modifier.
 To add a modifier you go to the modifiers tab on blender, which is the wrench one below the orange box.
 The add modifier > boolean.
 Then make sure the difference is selected.
 For object, select your workpiece.
 I don't know what solver is better, but I did exact.
 It should then be done.